asminbhattarai/the-odin-project/daily-log.md

 # Daily Log - 2024/12/12

 ## What I worked on:
+- Replaced the (mono) button with a circular color input, allowing users to pick colors from a palette.
+- Added `step=1` to the range input, enabling easier 1-unit value increments.
-- Added functionality to the help button in the project.
+- Added functionality (triggering a pop up) to the help button in the project.
-- Implemented the logic to trigger a pop-up.

 ## Resources:
 - No additional resources were needed for this task today.